unixstickers/foss-swag-designs/README.md

 ## Contents

-Some of the designs you can find in the repository:
+Some of the designs you can find in the repository are listed below.

 Linux:
 * Tux